Effect-TS/io/.changeset/big-comics-begin.md

 ---
-"@effect/io": patch
+"@effect/io": minor
 ---

-Use Clock for default Logger implementations
+Pass now in Logger from fiber